datawire/ambassador-docs/docs/emissary/pre-release/tutorials/getting-started.md

   kubectl apply -f quote-backend.yaml
   ```

-  With our `AmbassadorMapping` created, now we need to access it!
+  With our `Mapping` created, now we need to access it!

 5. Store the $productName$ load balancer IP address to a local environment variable.
 You will use this variable to test accessing your service.